Understanding Loads

 • at system voltage or at non-system voltage.

-Continuous is defined as 24 hours a day, 7 days a week.
-Non-continuous, also referred to as intermittent, defines a load that operates for a portion of a day, or has different consumption at different times of the day.
-Typical non-continuous loads are lighting, radios on transmit, valves or actuators, pumps or motors, gate openers, etc.
+Continuous refers to loads that operate 24 hours a day, 7 days a week.
+Non-continuous, or intermittent, refers to loads that run for only part of the day or have varying consumption at different times.
+Typical non-continuous loads include lighting, radios on transmit, valves or actuators, pumps or motors, gate openers, and similar devices.

 Temperature Compensation

-Because off-grid systems typically use lead-acid batteries as a storage mechanism, the system voltage can vary from -10% to 20% of its nominal value.
-As an example, a nominal 24VDC system can vary from 21.6VDC to 28.8VDC or even higher in colder climates with temperature compensation.
-It is important to understand this operating voltage is for the health of the battery and NOT for the load.
+Off-grid systems typically use lead-acid batteries for energy storage, and the system voltage can vary from -10% to +20% of its nominal value.
+For example, a nominal 24VDC system can range from 21.6VDC to 28.8VDC, or even higher in colder climates with temperature compensation.
+Understand that this voltage range is for the health of the battery, not for the load.

 Temp Comp

-• Although the minimum system voltage can be adjusted higher this will prevent the system from being able to utilize the full capacity of the battery.
+• Raising the minimum system voltage prevents the system from using the full capacity of the battery.

-• The maximum system voltage is set to properly recharge the battery, adjusting this voltage higher will over-charge the battery causing a VRLA to gas and reduce its capacity.
+• The maximum system voltage is set to properly recharge the battery.
+Increasing it too much can over-charge the battery, causing a VRLA to gas and lose capacity.

-• Adjusting the maximum system voltage lower will cause the battery to not be fully charged.
-If a lead-acid battery is not periodically fully charged, sulfation crystals will form on the plates causing the battery to lose capacity and fail prematurely.
+• Lowering the maximum system voltage results in the battery not being fully charged.
+If a lead-acid battery isn’t periodically fully charged, sulfation crystals will form on the plates, reducing capacity and causing premature failure.

-Note: the maximum system voltage is further adjusted for temperature, higher in temperatures below 25°C and lower in temperatures above 25°C. This is referred to as temperature compensation and is important for the battery to be properly charged.
-For more information on temperature compensation refer to the tech note by clicking here.
+Note: Adjust the maximum system voltage for temperature—raise it below 25°C and lower it above 25°C. This is temperature compensation, which ensures proper battery charging.
+For more details on temperature compensation, refer to the LinkedIn tech note here from our CEO.

 Load Calculation Guidelines

-Now that we understand a little bit about the range and limitations of what “nominal battery voltage” means, how does that relate to our loads?
+Now that we understand the range and limitations of “nominal battery voltage,” let’s see how it relates to our loads.

-If the load cannot operate within the voltage tolerance of the system, then power conditioning equipment will be required.
-Typical power conditioning equipment would be a DC to AC inverter for AC loads, or a DC to DC converter for DC loads.
-Power conditioning equipment contains losses that need to be included in the load calculation.
+If the load cannot operate within the system’s voltage tolerance, power conditioning equipment is necessary.
+Common equipment includes a DC to AC inverter for AC loads or a DC to DC converter for DC loads.
+These devices cause losses that must be factored into the load calculation.
 Typical efficiencies are 85-95% for inverters and 80-90% for converters.

-Loads can be expressed in any of the formats listed below:
+Loads can be expressed in the following formats:

-Some load calculations will be simpler than others depending on the type of load and application.
-Ultimately, all answers will be expressed in the total amount of Amp-Hours consumed over a full day (24-hour period), for a given nominal voltage (Ah at 12V vs Ah at 24V are different things).
+Some load calculations are simpler than others, depending on the load type and application.
+Ultimately, express all results in the total Amp-Hours consumed over a 24-hour period, for a given nominal voltage (Ah at 12V differs from Ah at 24V).

 Load Calculation Examples